 At the foundation of premises liability law is the idea that property owners need to be held accountable for the conditions of their properties.
 In Washington, every property owner is responsible for reasonably protecting lawful visitors from harm by demonstrating ordinary care or skill in the management or control of the premises.

 If a property owner falls short of this duty of care and someone gets injured as a result, the owner can be held liable (financially responsible) for the harm suffered by the victim.
-A premises liability cause of action can be brought against the property owner by the victim or victim’s family in pursuit of financial compensation.
+A premises liability cause of action can be brought against the property owner by the victim or victim’s family in pursuit of financial compensation with the help of a premises liability attorney.

 Common Types of Premises Liability Cases